Sholanki/11ty-single-site/src/index.md

 ### So, let me give you an overlay of this website.
 1. In `posts` section, you will find all the posts which document on how to install plugins or add new features in eleventy.
 It includes the post, the site references that I have used and the errors that I have stumbled upon and how it has been resolved or is the issue still there.
 2. Here's a hack.
-In the post [Tools I found useful](https://shobiz-eleventy-site.netlify.app/tools-i-found-useful/), all the links that I have used are mentioned in no specific order.
+In the post ['Tools I found useful'](https://shobiz-eleventy-site.netlify.app/tools-i-found-useful/), all the links that I have used are mentioned in no specific order.
 3. The section `About Me` is basic introduction myself of what I am doing currently.